ralhei/pyRserve/doc/intro.rst

 License
 -------

 pyRserve has been written by `Ralph Heinkel (www.ralph-heinkel.com) <http://www.ralph-heinkel.com/>`_ and is released under `MIT license <http://packages.python.org/pyRserve/license.html>`_.

 Quick Installation
 -------------------
 Make sure that Numpy is installed.
+Actually `easy_install pyRserve` should install numpy if it is missing.

 Then from your unix/windows command line run::

     easy_install pyRserve

 or download the tar.gz or zip package.
 After unpacking run `python setup.py install` from your command line.

+Actually `easy_install pyRserve` should install numpy if it is missing.
+If it fails please use `pip` instead.

 Documentation
 ----------------